Willie169/termux-sh/README.md

 # termux-sh

-This repository contains setup Bash scripts and related files for automating the configuration of Termux, a terminal emulator for Android.
+This repository contains setup Shell scripts and related files for automating the configuration of Termux, a terminal emulator for Android.
 The scripts facilitate the installation of essential tools, environment configurations, proot distributions, QEMU virtual machines, and related setups.

 ---